dmbarbour/wikilon/docs/AwelonLang.md

 Accelerators are built-in functions with reference implementations, accessed by annotation.
 Use of accelerators enables Awelon compilers or interpreters to extend the set of "performance primitives" available to Awelon programmers.

-For example, most Awelon systems will accelerate natural numbers.
+For example, Awelon systems should accelerate natural numbers.
 We might use `(nat)` to indicate that a value should use an optimized representation for natural numbers under the hood.
-A function to add two natural numbers might be annotated as `[reference impl] (accel-nat-add)`, enabling our interpreter to symbolically substitute the built-in function.
-Validation of the given reference implementation doesn't need to be performed by the interpreter, but should be performed by a linter or other static analysis tool.
+The function to add two natural numbers could be annotated via `[reference impl] (accel-nat-add)`, which we subsequently inline.
+This tells our interpreter or compiler to replace the reference implementation by the specified built-in operator.

-Because acceleration is explicitly accessed by annotation, our runtime can easily inform programmers if an accelerator is not recognized or has been scheduled for future deprecation.
-Thus, performance with accelerators can be predictable, stable, and will not silently degrade.
+Because acceleration is driven by symbolic annotations, our runtime can easily inform developers when an accelerator is not recognized or is scheduled for deprecation.
+There is no risk of silent performance degradation.
+The dynamic binding costs are very low: a simple dictionary lookup.
+Acceleration is simple, stable, and robust.

-The cost of accelerators is that they complicate our runtimes and interfere with portability.
-Thus, acceleration should be used sparingly, targeting a few widely useful types and functions.
-We can also accelerate evaluation of a few carefully selected DSLs.
-For example, accelerate linear algebra or a safe subset of OpenCL to effectively leverage SIMD instructions or GPGPU hardware.
-But performance of most code should be left to a compiler.
+Reference implementations can be validated by a separate process.
+Early in development, it can be inconvenient to provide a reference implementation.
+Awelon systems enable a practical stance here: we can waive validation for new accelerators - e.g. `["todo! fp mul"(error)](accel-fp-mul)` might provide access to a built-in floating point multiply operator even before we've properly modeled floating point numbers.
+This can support transitional scaffolding of our system.

+The main cost of accelerators is portability: code that relies on a set of accelerators will not be performance-portable to a runtime that doesn't also provide those accelerators.
+To mitigate this cost, we should standardize accelerators and favor acceleration of models that are stable and useful across many problem domains, such as arithmetic and linear algebra.

 ## Dictionary